 At the second appointment, the permanent veneers are bonded to your teeth using a strong dental adhesive and cured with a special light.
 Your bite is checked, fit is confirmed, and any minor adjustments are made on the spot.

 Because a layer of enamel is removed, porcelain veneers are considered an irreversible treatment.
-The teeth need to be protected with veneers going forward.
+The teeth need to be protected with veneers going forward — which is a commitment worth making with a full understanding of what that means.

 Traditional porcelain veneers are one of the most versatile cosmetic treatments available.
 They can address: